-Products "made in China" are common today with a daily increasing share of traded goods.
+Products ‘made in China’ are common today – with a daily increasing share of traded goods.
 However, there are justified concerns about the sustainability of production in China and its negative environmental and social impacts.
-These concerns affect also the credibility of products "made in China".
-The proposed action is addressing explicitly production, implicitly also consumption (as unsustainable produced goods can in no way qualify as sustainable goods, independent of how 'green' they might look on the surface) as both sides of the same coin.
-The proposed action will address Cleaner Production, in particular environmental management systems (EMS).
+These concerns affect also the credibility of products ‘made in China’.
+The project is specifically addressing Cleaner Production, using the EU Eco-Management and Audit Scheme (EMAS) to bundle forces along the global supply-chain in a systemic approach to stimulate sustainable consumption and production.